madame-president/JDR/FAQ.md

 Financial metrics:

 - Gross revenue expectations: 60k < 150k
-- Approximate gross margin: >70% (Since costs are mostly staff time, the margins are very plum)
+- Approximate gross margin per engagement: >70% (Since costs are mostly staff time, the margins are very plum)

 ### What will be some risk mitigation controls?